eric-livezey/void-bot.js/README.md

 # Void Bot

 Void Bot is a Discord bot that will play the audio from YouTube videos in voice calls.
-It uses [discord.js](https://discord.js.org) for Discord's API and <s>a YouTube downloader that I created</s> [ytdl-core](https://github.com/distubejs/ytdl-core). `main.js` uses text commands, while `main_BETA.js` uses slash commands.
-I would not recommend trying to use `main_BETA.js` at this time, as the audio tends to crash from network errors involved in streaming directly from YouTube and it is not properly updated. `main.js` works consistently when `shouldDownload` is set to `true` only because it downloads the entire track before hand.
+It uses [discord.js](https://discord.js.org) for Discord's API and <s>a YouTube downloader that I created</s> [ytdl-core](https://github.com/distubejs/ytdl-core). `main.js` works consistently when `shouldDownload` is set to `true` only because it downloads the entire track before hand.
 Because of this, it keeps every audio file in it's directory for caching which may lead to a large file size of the directory with many audio files.
-You can always just delete the `audio` folder to clear the cache.
+The `audio` folder can always be deleted whenever the cache gets too big.

 # Usage